evannetwork/ui-dapp-browser/README.md

 DApp-browser Files from the runtime folder will be copied into the www folder using cordova-prepare.
 After this, cordova dependencies will be injected into this folder and the correct cordova load options will be added to the html files.

 ### Android deployment
+Be sure to have the correct cordova and ionic versions installed:

+- cordova: 6.5.0
+- ionic: 3.20.0

 To create the application for Android, run the following commands:
 ```sh
 cordova-prepare-android --config pathToConfig